rhildred/UX221SampleTheme/README.md

 5. View/test your analytics in real time mode
 ![view in real time mode](README_Images/ViewingAnalytics.png)

+I made a video of me [going through the above](https://youtu.be/aN50z2LE9mQ) steps.

 You now, should be able to see your theme changes and the analytics data.
 All customers that you would make a wordpress site for would require customization.
 The child theme is a way of providing customization while not being trapped on a particular version of the parent theme.